yarusophialiu/react-native-typing-game/day2/hangman/README.md

 1. In `mapDispatchToProps`, uncomment the argument so that we will be able to use it.

-1. We want the `onInput` function that `GameContainer` gets as a prop to dispatch an action rather than just alert.
-Let's give that action the `type` `'GUESS'`.
+1. Replace the existing `onInput` key value pair with a new one for `onBadGuess`.
+Its value should be a function, which `GameContainer` will get as a prop. `onBadGuess` should dispatch an action with `type: 'BAD_GUESS'` when called.

-1. The action should also include what letter is being guessed, since the reducer will probably need to know that in the next step.
-Add into the action a key `letter` that has this info.
+1. The action should also include what letter is being guessed, since the reducer will probably need to know that in the next step. `onBadGuess` should take an argument `inputLetter`, which should get included in the action with key `letter`.

+1. Now that `GameContainer` is not getting `onInput` anymore and is instead getting `onBadGuess`, swap the former out for the latter in the `GameContainer`'s JSX.
+For the moment, every guess will be considered a bad one.

 Now go to your app again (it should hot reload if it built successfully) and enter a letter.
 It should no longer alert, but instead have some effect on the right sidebar.
 Does what appears there seem like we were successful?

-**IF THERE'S TIME ADD INTO HERE STEPS ABOUT MAKING ACTION CREATORS AND EXPORTING ACTION TYPES**
+Note: In a real app you may choose to use what we call `action creators` in your dispatch calls rather than literal actions.
+It's pretty much the same, but rather than write an action object manually inside dispatch you call a function that returns that action object.
+This saves you from writing potentially big actions repeatedly, but more importantly it saves you from hunting down each place in the code you wrote an action of a given type if you later decide to change what its `type` is called or something.

-## Part 3: Writing reducers
+## Part 3: Writing a badGuesses reducer

 The reducer files are where what we call the state shape is defined.
 This just saying that whether our state is just a number, or an array of strings, or an object with 3 keys that are types XYZ, the reducer is where we would be able to tell.
 This makes sense since the reducer is responsible for specifying an initial state and returning new ones after actions come in.